Clustering of DESI galaxies split by thermal Sunyaev-Zeldovich effect: Simulation-based toy model

 and $\alpha_s$ for satellites by shifting the galaxy's velocity from the velocity of a chosen dark matter computation particle $v_{{\rm p},z}$ towards the center of mass:

 Line-of-sight ($z$) velocities are highlighted because we compute clustering in redshift space.

 We vary each of the 7 HOD parameters by $1\sigma$ up and down from the best fit, keeping the other parameters fixed.
 We take the best fits and the errorbars from the \citetalias{Zheng2007-HOD}$+f_{\rm ic}+\alpha_{\rm c}+\alpha_{\rm s}$ model analysis of LRG within $0.6<z<0.8$ \citep{EDR_HOD_LRGQSO2023} in the DESI Early Data Release.
 We only do not subsample for incompleteness, keeping $f_{\rm ic}=1$.
 We use 25 realizations (different phases in the initial conditions) of the base \abacussummit{} $(2\ihGpc)^3$ box to obtain more robust mean shifts and estimate the sample covariance.
-For each realization, we save galaxy catalogs for the additional 14 HOD variants, split them into tSZ SNR bins according to the same $y$ parameter map as before, compute the clustering estimators and fit the relative scaling (bias).
+For each realization, we make tSZ signal and noise maps\footnote{As described in \cref{sec:mock:signal,sec:mock:noise}.
+We continue using the SNR rescaling calibrated on the first ({\tt ph000}) realization in \cref{sec:mock:calibration}.}, save galaxy catalogs for the additional 14 HOD variants, split them into tSZ SNR bins according to the Compton-$y$ SNR map (the same across HOD variants for one realization), compute the clustering estimators and fit the relative scaling (bias).

+We keep the same tSZ map with varying HOD parameters, so the same halos remain in each SNR bin. $M_{\rm cut}$ and $\sigma$ change the number of LRG centrals and satellites in these halos. $M_1$, $\alpha$ and $\kappa$ only affect the number of satellites. $\alpha_c$ and $\alpha_s$ only alter redshift-space positions of centrals and satellites respectively.
+All these affect the redshift-space clustering of LRGs.

 We show the changes in relative biases in each bin due to these HOD variations in the top panel of \cref{fig:mock-relbias-hod-variations}.
 Most of the differences are hard to discern (except some in the $3-4$ and $4-5$ SNR bins), but the errorbars are also hard to see in many of these cases.
 To address this issue, we take the differences between HOD variants and the best-fit HOD and divide by the errorbar estimate (for the best-fit HOD).
 The results are in the bottom panel of \cref{fig:mock-relbias-hod-variations}. $[0, 1)~\sigma_y$ bin shows some of the least significant shifts, meaning that its bias relative to the full sample remains close to 1.
 Among the small differences for other bins, we can see larger effects of varying $M_{\rm cut}$, $M_1$ and $\alpha$.